-I would absolutely recommend get training early on.
-There is some available online but hands on practical advice is especially helpful early on.
+I would absolutely recommend getting training early on.
+There is some available online but hands-on practical advice is especially helpful early on.
 Balloon inflation is susceptible to changes in temperature and float times vary depending on the types and makes of balloons.
-Correct inflation technique is also essential to making sure the balloons you sell are of a high quality and inflated to last once your customers have taken them home or for the event at the venue.
-Return customers offer a higher value to your business and word of mouth is key to growing a successful local business so training early on to ensure you are delivering high quality balloons is key to building your customer base.
-I would also recommend taking some training courses on air filled designs.
-Helium is the most expensive commodity in balloon decor and its prices has risen so much over the past year and is predicted to rise again further moving forward so being able to offer air filled designs increases your profit margins.
-Air filled alternatives will also help differentiate you from the cheap competition especially supermarket and high street chain card shops who very rarely offer such designs.
-Differentiation is key to setting your business above and beyond what else is on offer locally and air filled designs most definitely will do that.
+Correct inflation technique is also essential to making sure the balloons you sell are of high quality and inflated to last, once your customers have taken them home or for the event at the venue.
+Return customers offer a higher value to your business and word of mouth is key to growing a successful local business so training early on to ensure you are delivering high-quality balloons is key to building your customer base.
+I would also recommend taking some training courses on air-filled designs.
+Helium is the most expensive commodity in balloon decor and its price has risen so much over the past year, and is predicted to rise again further moving forward, so being able to offer air-filled designs increases your profit margins.
+Air-filled alternatives will also help differentiate you from the cheap competition especially supermarket and high street chain card shops who very rarely offer such designs.
+Differentiation is key to setting your business above and beyond what else is on offer locally and air-filled designs most definitely will do that.

 Build a Portfolio of your work